About LAN Link

 - Finish adding information to the About Us page (this one) (ongoing)

-- Collect materials from LAN groups to display (ongoing)
+- Collect materials from games groups to display (ongoing)

 - Consider the addition of the custom scrollbar script